 When the parallel light rays emitted by a source fall on the surface of the concave lens, then it diverges the light on the other side, which results in the increased radii of the light source and gives wider light spread, that is why the concave lens is widely used in flashlights.
 It is also used in car headlights as it is capable of diverging the light to longer distances, which helps the driver view distant vehicles clearly during the night.

 The image provided by the binoculars looks like three-dimensional images because when we look through the binoculars, we see two images at slightly different angles due to the space between our eyes; these two images merge together, and we see a 3D image of the object.
-Binoculars consist of both a concave lens and a convex lens.
-A concave lens is used as the objective lens, which captures the initial image, and a convex lens is used as an eyepiece.
+Generally, binoculars consist of convex lenses along with the prism, but some binoculars use both the concave lens and convex lens, where a concave lens is used as the objective lens, and a convex lens is used as an eyepiece.
 The objective lens captures the light from the object and brings it into focus, while the eyepiece provides a clear and magnified image of the object.